TezBaydu/Milestone-Project-3-Cooking/README.md

 ### Recipe view from profile page
 1. For members logged in only, non members will not be able to view.

-2. Search function - This so the user can re-search at current page.
+2. Search function - This so the member can re-search at current page.
     - Search bar for particular foods
         * To have ability to find several foods and ignore anything that is not alphabetical
     - Filter - more than one can be selected